qiaohanscode/technical-tutorial/frontend/ngrx/store/reducers.md

   on(ScoreboardPageActions.setScores, (state, { game }) => ({ home: game.home, away: game.away }))
 );
 ```
-In the wxample above, the reducer is handling 4 actions.
+In the example above, the reducer is handling 4 actions.
 Each action is strongly-typed.
 Each action handels the stat transition immutably.
 This means that hte state transitions are not modiying the original state, but are returning a new state object using the ___spread operator___.

 `Note:.` The spread operator only does shallow copying and does not handle deeply nested objects. you need to copy each level in the object to ensure immutability.
 There are libraries that handle deep copying including [lodash](https://lodash.com/) and [immer](https://github.com/mweststrate/immer)

+when an action is dispatched, all registered reducers receive the actions.
+Whether they handle te action is determined by the `on` functions that associate one or more actions with a given state change.

+## Registering root state
+The state of yor application is defined as one large object.
+Registering reducer functions to manage parts of your state only defines keys wth associated values in the object.
+To register the global `Store` within your application, used the `StoreModule.forRoot()` method with a map of key/value apirs that define your state.
+The `StoreModule.forRoot()` registers the global providers for your application, including the `Store` service you inject into your components and services to dispatch actions and select pieces of state.